pola-rs/polars-book/docs/user-guide/expressions/window.md

 Below we show how to use window functions to group over different columns and perform an aggregation on them.
 Doing so allows us to use multiple groupby operations in parallel, using a single query.
 The results of the aggregation are projected back to the original rows.
-Therefore, a window function will always lead to a `DataFrame` with the same size as the original.
+Therefore, a window function will almost always lead to a `DataFrame` with the same size as the original.

+We will discuss later the cases where a window function can change the numbers of rows in a `DataFrame`.

 Note how we call `.over("Type 1")` and `.over(["Type 1", "Type 2"])`.
 Using window functions we can aggregate over different groups in a single `select` call!
 Note that, in Rust, the type of the argument to `over()` must be a collection, so even when you're only using one column, you must provided it in an array.